mikro-orm/mikro-orm/docs/docs/naming-strategy.md

 Returns alias name for given entity.
 The alias needs to be unique across the query, which is by default ensured via appended index parameter.
-It is optional to use it as long as you ensure it will be unique.
+It is optional to use it as long as we ensure it will be unique.

 ---